How to Calculate Staffing Agency Markup Rates

 If you’re working with clients who trust you and truly value your partnership, you can probably impose higher markup rates than if you’re working with a new client who’s more skeptical about working with your business.
 Just remember not to get carried away; you should always have tangible data that supports the bill rate you charge your clients.

-It’s important, however, to do your best to find the most fair markup rate to the best of your ability.
+It’s important, however, to do your best to find the fairest markup rate to the best of your ability.
 There’s a good chance you’ll have to explain to your client at some point how you came up with your markup rate and why they’re being charged more than their new employee will be getting paid.
 Successful staffing agency owners are organized and document every relevant cost in case clients ask follow-up questions or challenge your rate.
 This will prevent any significant disputes between you and your business partner.

 Even if you price your services correctly, it can be difficult to close the cash flow gap needed to make payroll on a weekly or bi-weekly basis.
 Unfortunately, many small staffing agency owners can’t qualify for traditional funding methods due to a lack of business assets or credit history.
 If this sounds familiar, you should consider alternative lending.

-Invoice factoring is one of the most commonly used alternative financing solutions.
+Payroll funding is one of the most commonly used alternative financing solutions.
 Factoring involves selling your unpaid customer invoices to a third-party factoring company in exchange for an immediate advance against each invoice.
 Typically, you’ll be advanced 80 to 90% of the value of each invoice.

 The factoring company, or “factor”, then takes responsibility for collecting your customers’ payments.
 Once your customer submits payment to the factor, the remaining value of the invoice is released to your business, minus a small factoring fee.

-The benefits of factoring for staffing firms include improved cash flow,, ease of making payroll, and reduced accounting responsibilities.
+The benefits of factoring for staffing firms include improved cash flow, ease of making payroll, and reduced accounting responsibilities.

-If invoice factoring sounds like a fit for your company, give altLINE a call at +1 (205) 607-0811 or fill out our factoring quote form.
+If invoice factoring sounds like a fit for your company, give altLINE a call at +1 (205) 607-0811 or fill out our free factoring quote form.
 One of our representatives would be happy to provide more information about how factoring can help your staffing company grow.